devtks/devtks.github.io/_posts/2019-10-04-retrospective.md

 ## Create a new Board

 You can create a new board by choosing several options.
-Giving the opportunity for people to give their feedback anonymously or add a maximum of 4 columns.
+Giving the opportunity to people to give their feedback anonymously or adding a maximum of 4 columns.

 ![](/img/retrospective/newboard.PNG)

-In my example I'm doing a mid project retrospective.
+In my example, I am doing a mid project retrospective.
 Keeping the 2 default columns but adding a 3rd one "What should we start"

 ![](/img/retrospective/newmidprojectboard.PNG)